aPlus-Game-Engine/AAUI/README.md

 ## AAUI

-> A JavaScript UI Renderer for Games.
-Like a double-A battery, AA2D just works!
+> An HTML Canvas User-Interface Library; powerful as a double-A battery